diskuto/diskuto-api/examples/full-stack/README.md

    `./compose run api diskuto db init`

    This just runs `diskuto db init` inside of the `api` container.
-   It'll will create a `diskuto.sqlite3` database in the `./data/` directory.
+   It will create a `diskuto.sqlite3` database in the `./data/` directory.

 5. Start services.
    `./compose up`